xenit-eu/docker-alfresco/README.md

 A subset of the alfresco-global.properties have also dedicated environment variables e.g. SOLR_SSL.
 Generic variables take precedence.

 See also environment variables from lower layers: [`docker-openjdk`](https://github.com/xenit-eu/docker-openjdk) and [`docker-tomcat`](https://github.com/xenit-eu/docker-tomcat).

+* TLS with Custom keystores

+It is advisable when enabling TLS to use newly create key- and truststores for keeping your keys and certificates.
+These stores should follow conventions as set out in the [alfresco documentation](https://docs.alfresco.com/search-enterprise/concepts/generate-keys-overview.html), but their location can be changed with the `DIR_KEYSTORE` environment variable.
+The system and application are provided access to these stores by adding a store-password.properties file for each respective store in the store directory (see Alfresco documentation), and requires the environment variable `CUSTOM_KEYSTORES` to be set to true.

+* Log4j properties

+It is possible to set the loglevel for a given log4j logger by adding entries of the format`LOG4J_logger.fully.qualified.classname=LOGLEVEL`.
+The first step on the property path (`log4j`) will be added by the script.
+**note:**
+The current implementation will break generation of a custom image where the unexploded alfresco war is `COPY`ed into the image via Dockerfile ([See issue 32](https://github.com/xenit-eu/docker-alfresco/issues/32)).
+This issue can be worked around by `COPY`ing the exploded war, or by using the [alfresco-docker-gradle-plugin](https://github.com/xenit-eu/alfresco-docker-gradle-plugin).

 Environment variables: